Movie Review: Allied – What this is about and what it is not about

 Movie Review: Allied – The fragility of hope

 This is a story that takes place during World War II.
-You can feel the closeness of it, in the breathing, in the explosions, in the rush, in the panick, in every breath held as the ransom of a semblance of peace, in the desperation, in the killings, in the immense sense of survival that surrounds an environment taken over by nazis and their swatzikas, a positive symbol turned by these anti-semitics into a symbol of evil, just like the negative effect they were having on their environment and the onhope within it.
+You can feel the closeness of it, in the breathing, in the explosions, in the rush, in the panic, in every breath held as the ransom of a semblance of peace, in the desperation, in the killings, in the immense sense of survival that surrounds an environment taken over by nazis and their swatzikas, a positive symbol turned by these anti-semitics into a symbol of evil, just like the negative effect they were having on their environment and the onhope within it.

-This most frightening feeling is not experiencing the constant requirement to trap your real feelings inside for fear they will betray you and cause your demise, to paraphrase a comment uttered by the movie heroin.
+This most frightening feeling is not experiencing the constant requirement to trap your real feelings inside for fear they will betray you and cause your demise, to paraphrase a comment uttered by the movie heroine.
 A spy, more than any other person should know their lives depends on the focused application of such knowledge and our two lovers have mostly been the best spies before being reminded in spite of themselves that they were human first.

-This most frightening feeling is not even the fact that once you chose to be a fighter rather than a victim, the more you survive, the more dangerous it becomes for you as you are more easily recognise.
+This most frightening feeling is not even the fact that once you chose to be a fighter rather than a victim, the more you survive, the more dangerous it becomes for you as you are more easily recognised.
 It is not even the fact that the more you survive, the more you dare to hope, the more you dare to hope, the more you dare to break some rules, like letting go, daring to let yourself feel, getting married to a stranger, giving birth to a child in the middle of war.

-I think the most frightening feeling in this film is actually the subtle reminder of how unforgiving (with all the extremes that might entail) and actually quite lethal humans can be when they are thrown back and surrender to their basic instinct of survival.
+I think the most frightening feeling in this film is actually the subtle reminder of how unforgiving (with all the extremes that might entail) and actually how quite lethal humans can be when they are thrown back and surrender to their basic instinct of survival.

 There is a real unease when love thinks it is betrayed.
 The lover’s world is shattered in spite of his apparent stubborn faith, when he is told that his wife has betrayed the alliance.
 It is no longer just about the allies that fought the oppression of war and its nazis.
 It is the allies that they have been, accomplices in the crime of love in the very world that felt like it no longer allowed it, especially for two spies.
 The unease is not in the realisation of possible betrayal, that is a shock.
 The unease is at the reaction to it, when the lover joins his wife in bed.
 Their sexual moment is not romantic, borrowing the character’s confusion, desperation, crumbling faith at the shots of doubt.
 The camera fails to distract the viewer with Pitt’s derrière, with the hiding of the wife’s face, or maybe tries to show us just that feeling in more subtlety than we would have expected.
-A forced smile later accompanies the heroin as she mentions how “different” the ‘lovemaking’ was.
+A forced smile later betrays the euphemism as the heroine mentions how “different” the “lovemaking” was.

 Conclusion: Allied indeed

 The film could have had so many names because there were so many subthemes that supported the main one: the love of two people in the middle of a situation that threatens these very feelings at every corner of their small space, at every breath of their small lives.
-I would have dared calling it “a candle in the wind” if that name was not already the proverbial title of the lives of Norma Jeane Baker and Lady Di according to Elton John.
+I would have dared calling it “a candle in the wind” if that name was not already the proverbial title of the lives of Norma Jeane Baker and Lady Di, according to Elton John.

 They seem to have been thrown together in what boils down to an arranged marriage, where maybe fate maybe love seem to have a bigger hand than war, fear and survival in allowing the birth of this couple.
 A number of film titles come to mind, not least as the love settings in time and space evoke a certain Casablanca if the name wasn’t previously taken.
 But in its very unwinding and outcome, it showed its true colours, as no less no more than Allied, indeed.
 On the ashes of war, adversity, doubt, fear, each unsettling moment of worry, there can be hope, be it for peace or for love.